-Tasman and Golden Bay – Guide for Backpackers
+Nelson Tasman & Golden Bay – Guide for Backpackers

 Three national parks in one!

 This has to be on every backpackers’ must-visit list!
-The Tasman District and Golden Bay receives long sunshine hours and mild winters.
+The Nelson Tasman District and Golden Bay receive long sunshine hours and mild winters.
 Not only does the region get good weather, but there’s a ton of ways to enjoy it!
+We’ll go through all the highlights in this Nelson Tasman and Golden Bay guide!

 Three national parks surround the area: Abel Tasman, Kahurangi and Nelson Lakes.
 Towns in the Tasman District provide a base for activities in the national parks.
 A couple of the towns themselves have beautiful beaches and walks, which is just an indicator of what you’ll discover in Abel Tasman.